See more remote resources for connecting from home.

 - Is your WiFI router up to date?

 Consider both your hardware and your software.
 Older routers with outdated standards may limit your WiFi capacity and capabilities.
 Purchasing a new router with newer standards may increase your network's performance.
 Ask your ISP how old the rented router/modem is before you make this decision.
+If you choose to continue to rent this hardware, ask them to provide an updated router/modem.
 Other things to consider with your router include:

 - Is your router compatible with other internet equipment you have at home?
 Check online before buying a router or other internet equipment to make sure it is compatible with your current equipment and ISP.